fekberg/blog.filipekberg.se/Snow/_posts/2014-10-31-getting-started-with-continuous-delivery.md

 What is defined above is just what is supposed to happen when the code is pushed to the source code repository.
 Continuous delivery is not only about that, it is also about making sure that what is delivered is of somewhat a high quality.

 Each delivery through the continuous delivery pipe should in the developers point of view be a minimal viable product.
-This means when you check in your code into the main repository that a continuous delivery process is setup on there should be no code compilation failures, unit tests should all run fine.
+This means when you check in your code into the main repository, you should be so certain of its high quality, that there should be no code compilation failures and unit tests should all run fine.
+Of course, this is not to be confused with the minimal viable product that the customer defined.

 Thus Continuous Delivery is a way for us to define a process for delivering features continuously and about making sure the deliverable is of high quality.